risabara/M4_Labs/04-S06_ Troubleshooting Templates and Deployments/lab.md

 ## Lab 3
 1. Review `Lab3.json`.
 Will you be prompted for parameters?
 1. Deploy `Lab3.json`
+      ```powershell
+      New-AzResourceGroupDeployment -Name Lab3 -ResourceGroupName 'RG_NAME_IN_RESOURCES_TAB' -TemplateFile ".\lab3.json" -Verbose -DeploymentDebugLogLevel All
+      ```
 1. Why did the deployment fail?

     > [!hint] This time, the underlying error is not surfaced in the initial error.
 You will have to dig into the inner errors further down to find the cause of the first failure.

-1. How can the error be resolved for all future deployments? ^[Click for the answer][Lab3Answer1]
+1. How can the error be resolved for all future deployments?

     >[Lab3Answer1]:
     >If using the default paramter values, the deployment fails because because the storage account name starts with 'Storage' and storage accountnames     must be lower-case only.
 You can ensure the storage account name is always lower case using the `toLower()` function.